 Full Question: I’ve always had trouble breathing but how would I know if I have a deviated septum.
 What are some of the common symptoms of a deviated septum?

 The very first thing I recommend with anyone with nasal breathing problems is a thorough medical history and physical exam.
 Breathing problems through the nose may be the result of any one of multiple factors.
 A deviated septum typically results in difficulty breathing from one side of the nose.
 However, some severely deviated septums may cause difficulty breathing from both sides.
 Patients with deviated septums classically describe this problem as a fixed obstruction (i.e. the breathing difficulty does not fluctuate from side to side).
 However, breathing problems that do fluctuate from side to side does not preclude the fact that you have a deviated septum in addition to likely turbinate enlargement.
 An examination will determine if you have large turbinates as well.

-Will a blepharoplasty improve excess skin above my eyelids?
+Full Question: Will a blepharoplasty help improve excess skin above my eyelids that impairs my vision?

 Yes.
 If you have difficulty seeing out of the corners of your eyes and your visual fields are impaired removing the excess skin from your upper eyelids will greatly help.
 An upper blepharoplasty is a minor procedure which can often be performed under straight local anesthesia or with sedation if needed.
 The excess skin and, at times, fat is removed from both upper eyelids.
 The sutures are in place for 5 to 7 days and the recovery time is about one week.